ChrisBen191/code_book/Cypher/cypher_snippets.md

 WHERE m.released = 2000
 Return a.name as ACTOR, m.title AS TITLE, d.name AS DIRECTOR

-// when multi patterns are specified in a MATCH clause, no relationship is traveresed more than one time MATCH (a:Person)-[:ACTED_IN]->(m:Movie)<-[:DIRECTED]-(d:Person) WHERE m.released = 2000
+// when multi patterns are specified in a MATCH clause, no relationship is traversed more than one time MATCH (a:Person)-[:ACTED_IN]->(m:Movie)<-[:DIRECTED]-(d:Person) WHERE m.released = 2000
 Return a.name as ACTOR, m.title AS TITLE, d.name AS DIRECTOR